Reserve Officer Training Corps (ROTC)

 Engineers – Scientists: The Army has opportunities for engineers in the Corps of Engineers, areas of communication specialists, and aviators.

-Medical Field: The Army has great opportunities for doctors, nurses and other medical fields.
+Medical Field: The Army has great opportunities for doctors, nurses and in other medical fields.

 Type I – 4 year